sagard21/sentipy/README.md

 ## About `sentipy`
 `Sentipy` attempts to classify a text into `positive`, `negative` or `neutral` sentiment.
 It uses Spacy's `textcat` with ensemble architecture in the back-end.
-The objective of this package is to classify the sentiments as accurately as possible
+The ultimate objective of this package is to classify the sentiments as accurately as possible

-While the sentiment analysis at the core is absolutely basic, the focus is to understand the features the model is learning. `sentipy` leverages on `lime` to get the features learnt and uses `streamlit` to crate a simple webapp that helps with the visualization
+While the sentiment analysis at the core is absolutely basic, the current focus is to understand the features the model is learning. `sentipy` leverages on `lime` to get the features learnt and uses `streamlit` to crate a simple webapp that helps with the visualization

 ## How to install `sentipy`
 1. git clone the repo in to your local system